Welcome to today's edition of the Rush 24-7 podcast.

 They might have because the audience was all looking away, see what was going on.

-I'm gonna have to try to I'm gonna have to try to confirm this, but I think somebody told me in an email, which is always risky.
+I'm going to have to try to confirm this, but I think somebody told me in an email, which is always risky, somebody I know, but it's still always risky because you never know where friends get stuff.

 And you reminded me of that when you told me that NBC owns Telemundo.

-So at any rate, I I can't confirm that.
+So at any rate, I can't confirm that.

 I probably should not have mentioned it, but I did, and we can't take it back.

-And it wouldn't surprise me if they uh if they did.
+And it wouldn't surprise me if they did.

 We'll be back right after this.